Elections to four municipal corporations in Bengal on Jan 22 | Politics

 Of the four, Asansol is the largest municipal corporation with 106 seats, followed by Siliguri with 47, Chandannagar with 33 and Bidhannagar with 41 wards, he said.

-Repoll, if any, will be conducted on January 24, the SEC said.
+Repoll, if any, will be held on January 24, the SEC said.

 Counting of votes will be held on January 25, 2022.